Darren Campbell: Early career

 Raised on the Racecourse Estate in Sale, Cheshire Campbell was a talented athlete and footballer in his youth.
 His first national success in athletics was a gold medal at the English Schools Championships in the 200 m.
 Campbell then won the 100 m and 200 m gold medals at the 1991 European Junior Championships held in Thessaloniki, Greece, as well as a gold medal in the 4 × 100 m.
 A year later, he won silver medals at the 1992 World Junior Championships, in the sprint double, and a gold medal in the 4 × 100 m relay.
 He was beaten both times by Ato Boldon, who became the first athlete to win a double at the championships.

 His senior international debut came at the Stuttgart World Championships in 1993, as part of the 4 × 100 m squad.
 However, as a result of injuries, he left athletics at the age of 21 to launch a career in football with trials for Cwmbran Town, Plymouth Argyle, Yorkley, Weymouth, UWIC Inter Cardiff and Newport County amongst others.
-During a debate on TalkSPORT on 14 August 2006, Campbell stated this period away from athletics had also been spurred on by attempts by certain individuals to draw him into a drugs programme.